Human Services Intern – Bilingual S’gaw Karen & English

 Qualifications:

 • Ability to speak, read, and write fluently in English and S’gaw Karen.
 Ability to speak one or more of the following languages is a plus: Pwo Karen, Karenni, Burmese, or Thai.
+Ability to type in Karen is also a plus.

 Benefits:

 This is a paid position that offers an excellent opportunity to learn about refugee resettlement issues and the broad network of services available to refugees in Minnesota.
 The human services intern will gain experience in case management, social service program support, interpreting/translating, and client advocacy while helping refugees from Burma access resources to meet their needs and become independent.
+The intern will also gain experience in leading workshops and public speaking.

 To apply: